Irikkur

 Irikkur is a town and grama panchayat in Kannur District of Kerala state, India.

 Location

-Irikkur is located on SH 36 between the towns of Taliparamba and Iritty, and is directly accessible from Kannur, Mattanur, and Thalassery.
-It is equidistant from Kannur and Taliparamba (about 30 km), 35 km from Thalassery, and 17 km away from Iritty.
+Irikkur is located on State Highway 36 between the towns of Taliparamba and Iritty, and is directly accessible from Kannur, Mattanur, and Thalassery.
+It lies about 30 km northeast of Kannur, 30 km southeast of Taliparamba, 36 km north of Thalassery, 17 km west of Iritty and 10 km north of Mattanur.

+The town is situated on the banks of Bavali River (locally known as Irikkur River/Ayippuzha), a major tributary of the Valapattanam River.